 It helps by powering the JSM virtual agent's "AI Answers" for self-service, enabling agents to use natural language for JQL queries, and summarizing long ticket descriptions.
 This aims to deflect common questions and speed up information retrieval.

-The most crucial prerequisite is a well-structured, up-to-date, and de-duplicated Confluence knowledge base.
+The most crucial prerequisite is a well-structured and up-to-date Confluence knowledge base.
 Additionally, an administrator must activate Atlassian Intelligence for the entire organization.

-It is not available as a standalone product.
-Instead, it is bundled into the Premium and Enterprise plans for Jira Service Management, Jira Software, and Confluence, requiring an upgrade to access.
+It is included as a core benefit of the Premium and Enterprise plans for Jira Service Management, Jira Software, and Confluence, providing a comprehensive suite of features for growing teams.

-No, it is primarily built to search and leverage knowledge stored within Atlassian products.
-It cannot access information located in external platforms like Notion, Google Docs, Zendesk, or other non-Atlassian knowledge bases.
+It is primarily built to leverage knowledge stored within the Atlassian ecosystem.
+To access information in external platforms like Notion or Google Docs, many teams complement their setup with tools like eesel AI.

-It is most suitable for teams that are fully committed to the Atlassian ecosystem and maintain a perfectly organized and updated Confluence knowledge base.
-For teams with dispersed knowledge across various tools, it may not provide a complete solution.
+It is an excellent choice for teams that are invested in the Atlassian ecosystem and maintain their knowledge in Confluence.
+For teams with information across various tools, adding a complementary AI layer can help create a complete solution.